-Sixteenth century Italian Hospitaller Knights and twentieth century literature and modern cinema
+16th century Italian Hospitaller Knights and 20th century literature and modern cinema.

 Empirical research methods with audiovisual technology for second language learning.